George-Kaloudis/opap/docs/modules.rst

 get_draw_from_id_range(game, startid, endid)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The get_draw_from_id_range(game, start, end) returns all the results from a specific id range from the chosen game.
+The get_draw_from_id_range(game, startid, endid) returns all the results from a specific id range from the chosen game.
 The returned value is a list with each element being a tuple.
 The first element of the tuple is the draw id (int).
 The second is the numbers list (list) and the third element is the extra number (int).